 All Wimbledon tennis balls are kept at 68 degrees Fahrenheit because the temperature of the tennis ball affects how it bounces, and all tennis balls must be kept as consistent as possible for competitive reasons.
 When the ball is warmer, gas molecules inside the ball expand, which cause it to bounce higher.
 When it's cooler, the molecules shrink, and the ball bounces lower.
 To make sure the best tennis balls are used and the temperature is kept stable, Wimbledon goes through more than 50,000 tennis balls per year!

 It's hard to imagine sloths as anything other than the incredibly adorable, super-slow critters that we know and love today.
-But way back when, they were also massive—and a massive meal for humans, according to a study of recently found remains that suggest one of the ancient animals had been butchered using human tools sometime during the ice age.
+But way back when, they were also massive—and a massive meal for humans, according to a study published in Science Advances.
+The study of recently found remains suggests one of the ancient animals had been butchered using human tools sometime during the Ice Age.

 According to the Lung Foundation Australia, the average person breathes around 22,000 times each day.
 However, women and children have a higher breathing rate, which means that they breathe more times than men.

 The CIA headquarters has its own Starbucks, but baristas don't write names on the cups.

 Starbucks baristas are infamous for messing up customers' names when passing along orders, but that's not a problem for patrons of the Starbucks at CIA headquarters.
 Due to security issues, baristas hold off on adding names to cups.
 It wasn't always like this at the location, but an unidentified supervisor speaking to The Washington Post revealed that despite the fact that those wishing to be covert "could use the alias 'Polly-O string cheese' for all" they cared, it just wasn't working out.
 "Giving any name at all was making people—you know, the undercover agents—feel very uncomfortable.
 It just didn't work for this location," they said.